XGriffers/AI_Project/README.md

     - **Design**: We style and design the user interface.
     - **Testing**: We test and refine the web app.
     - **Deployment**: We deploy the web app.
+**Progress**

+We have successfully implemented the web scraping part using BeautifulSoup and created a JSON file with the scraped data.
+The AI pipeline is set up with a model architecture that includes an LSTM layer and a Dense layer with a softmax activation function.
+The model is trained on the scraped data and is able to generate new text, although the quality of the generated text needs improvement.
+We are currently working on improving the quality of the generated text by fine-tuning the model and exploring different data sources for web scraping.